 Stingers and burners symptoms

-- The sensation usually lasts only seconds or a minute or two although on rare occasions it can be much longer.
+- Sensation usually lasts only seconds or a minute or two

 Causes & anatomy

-Brachial plexopathy is a form of peripheral neuropathy caused by damage to the brachial plexus.
-The brachial plexus is a bundle of nerves which exit the spinal column between the C5 and T1 vertebrae and then down into the shoulder, through the arm and into the hand.
+The brachial plexus is a bundle of nerves which exit the spinal column between the C5 and T1 vertebrae, and then down into the shoulder, arm and into the hand.

 Treatment for stingers and burners